Knowledge-building Project for Industry

 - The project description must be written using the designated template found at the bottom of this page.

-- Requirements relating to the Project Owner (research organisation) must be satisfied.
+- Requirements relating to the project manager and Project Owner (research organisation) must be satisfied.

 - Requirements relating to the partners must be satisfied.